Kymorphia/gidgen/README.md

 All            Generate a full report
-AllEnabled     Generate a report of all Enabled items AllDisabled    Generate a report of all Disabled items AllUnsupported Generate a report of all Unsupported items (default)
+AllEnabled     Generate a report of all Enabled items AllDisabled    Generate a report of all Disabled items AllIgnored     Generate a report of all Ignored items AllUnsupported Generate a report of all Unsupported items (default)
 ```

 The **Summary** flag outputs a table of coverage statistics, described in more detail below.

-There are three flags which determine the active state of items whose names will be output:
+There are four flags which determine the active state of items whose names will be output:

 * **Enabled** Displays names of items which are enabled and present in the generated binding.
 * **Disabled** Displays names of items which are intentionally disabled, not due to gidgen limitations or GIR issues.
+* **Ignored** Displays names of items which are intentionally ignored and not considered to be relevant to D bindings.
 * **Unsupported** Displays names of items which are inactive because of a limitation in gidgen or an issue with the GIR specification.

 Four of the flags determine the types of items whose names will be output: